couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 This tutorial will demonstrate how to -

-- Construct a [Couchbase Search Index](https://www.couchbase.com/products/vector-search/) for doing Vector Search
+- Construct a [Couchbase Search Index](https://www.couchbase.com/products/vector-search/) for doing Vector Search.
-- Chunk PDFs into Vectors with [LangChain](https://langchain.com/) and use [Couchbase Vector Store](https://python.langchain.com/docs/integrations/vectorstores/couchbase/) to store the vectors into couchbase
+- Chunk PDFs into Vectors with [LangChain](https://langchain.com/) and use [Couchbase Vector Store](https://python.langchain.com/docs/integrations/vectorstores/couchbase/) to store the vectors into Couchbase.
 - Query large language models via the [RAG framework](https://aws.amazon.com/what-is/retrieval-augmented-generation/) for contextual insights.
-We will use [OpenAI](https://openai.com) for generating Embeddings and LLM
+We will use [OpenAI](https://openai.com) for generating Embeddings and LLM.
 - Craft an elegant UI with Streamlit.
 All these components come together to create a seamless, AI-powered chat experience.

 ## Prerequisites